jvm-operators/abstract-operator/README.md

 if left empty, all namespace will be used (same as `*`).
 One may also use special value `~` denoting the same namespace where the operator is deployed in.
 * `CRD`, values `true/false` - config maps = `false`, custom resources = `true`, default: `true`
 * `COLORS`, values `true/false` - if `true` there will be colors used in the log file, default: `true`
 * `METRICS`, values `true/false` - whether start the simple http server that exposes internal metrics.
-These metrics are in the Prometheus compliant format and can be scraped by Prometheus; default: `false`
+These metrics are in the Prometheus compliant format and can be scraped by Prometheus; default: `true`
 * `METRICS_JVM`, values `true/false` - whether expose also internal JVM metrics such as heap usage, number of threads and similar; default: `false`
 * `METRICS_PORT`, example values `1337`; default: `8080`